 In recent years, I took my dietary lifestyle to the next step and chose to go vegan.
 By now, you may have heard the word.
-If it is still unclear, the term refers to anything that is free of animal products: No meat, fish, milk, cheese, eggs, or honey.
+If it is still unclear, the term refers to anything that is free of animal products: No meat, fish, milk, cheese, or eggs.

 I was moved to make the transition from vegetarian to vegan after getting the opportunity to moderate several animal advocacy events in Los Angeles.
 Those moments allowed me to meet and interview doctors, scientists, activists, authors, and celebrities.
 I also found myself spending more and more time at area animal sanctuaries in Southern California, including a place called Farm Sanctuary.

 During a Thanksgiving visit to Farm Sanctuary, I was invited to sit in a small fenced-in area where several rescued turkeys were mulling about.
 I sat down on the ground once inside the enclosure and within minutes, one of the sweet turkeys, a male, made his way over to meet me.
 Before I knew it, he was in my lap and curled up.
 As I spoke with my friend, I realized the turkey had fallen asleep in my lap, and was literally purring like a cat.
 I couldn’t believe it.
 My heart was full!